vitay/academic-kickstart/content/home/experience.md

   description = """
   PhD student at the University Henri-Poincaré Nancy-I and Inria Lorraine (LORIA), supervisors: Frédéric Alexandre and Nicolas Rougier.

-  * Emergence of sensorimotor functions on a numerical distributed neural substrate.
+  Thesis: Emergence of sensorimotor functions on a numerical distributed neural substrate.

-  Teaching assistant at the University Henri-Poincaré Nancy-I and ESIAL engineering school.
+  Teaching assistant at the University Henri-Poincaré Nancy-I and ESIAL engineering school (Java, Computer architecture, Project management, Artificial Intelligence).

-  * Java
-  * Computer architecture
-  * Project management
-  * Artificial Intelligence
   """
 +++